-Buffalo State's University Police website includes information about the college's Emergency Response Plan and procedures, campus and fire safety, evacuation policies and procedures, and pandemic planning.
+Buffalo State's University Police website includes information about the university's Emergency Response Plan and procedures, campus and fire safety, and evacuation policies and procedures.
 The university conducts numerous emergency response exercises each year, including regularly scheduled drills, tabletop exercises, appropriate follow-through activities, and tests of the emergency notification systems on campus to assess and evaluate the emergency plans and capabilities of the university.

 University Police officers have been trained and certified in advanced police work that includes fire safety, firearms and firearms instruction, first aid and personal safety, hazardous materials, and rapid deployment.
-University Police is aided by a number of campus programs and service organizations, including the Environmental Health and Safety Office, the Radiation Safety Office, Facilities Operations, the Community Emergency Response Team, and the Weigel Wellness Center, which help maintain and promote a safe and healthful work environment for the campus community.
+University Police is aided by a number of campus programs and service organizations, including the Environmental Health and Safety Office, the Radiation Safety Office, Facilities Operations, the Emergency Manager, and the Weigel Health Center, which help maintain and promote a safe and healthful work environment for the campus community.